-SYLLABUS CODE: MKT 405

-SYLLABUS TITLE: MARKETING

-COMMUNICATIONS

-NUMBER OF CREDITS: 3
+SYLLABUS CODE: MKT 405 SYLLABUS TITLE: MARKETING COMMUNICATIONS NUMBER OF CREDITS: 3 cess.

-The purpose of this module is to outline the major components of the marketing communication process.
 It presents the basic information to the theory of communications and those aspects of the behaviour of people as individuals and purchasers, in small groups and in larger organisations of particular concern to the business communicator.
 The organisation and management of such aspects of marketing communication as innovation, selling, public relations, advertising and promotion are considered alongside their place in the promotion mix.
 Attention is drawn to the particular problems of communicating with external organisations and the need for organisations to be aware of and receptive to a wide range of communications from the market.